 Then your videos might have gone corrupted.
 To rule out the video damage or corruption issue, try to play them in another supporting media player like 5KPlayer or DivX Player.
 If they still do not play, then you need to repair your 4K UHD videos with a secure video repair tool such as Stellar Repair for Video.

-Watch the Video on “How to Repair a Corrupt 4K Videos”
+Watch the Video on “How to Repair a Corrupt Videos” with Stellar Repair for Video

 Steps to repair 4K HD videos not playing in VLC Media Player: